Old-iddi/KeySay/README.md

 Get latest Release - it is signed and notarised.

+You'll need to enable Input Monitoring for KeySay (drop application on list in Privacy and Security->Input Monitor).
+It will ask you on launch.

 Settings and Quit available through menu bar item.

 <img src="Menu_Item.png" width="120" height="114" alt="Menu Item">

 <img src="Settings_Window3.png" width="640" height="707" alt="Settings Window">

-## Troubleshooting

-- Restart KeySay after it added and enabled in the Privacy and Security -> Universal Access it is neccessary to play keyboard click sounds.

 ## Keisai Eisen